-Graduate students are eligible to apply, prior to traveling, for financial support during their tenure as a graduate student to present scholarly work at professional meetings.
+Graduate students are eligible to apply, prior to traveling, for financial support during their time as a graduate student to present scholarly work.
 All graduate students enrolled at the University of Toledo are automatically members of the Graduate Student Association and thus are eligible for travel funding.
 Students are eligible for travel funding up to a specific amount per academic year.
 See information on the Graduate Student Association web link: